 Talking about Similarities in English

-Hi English learners!
+Hello English learners!
 Welcome to a new lesson.
-We are going to learn some new vocabulary such as words and expressions you need for talking about similarities in English.
+We are going to learn some new vocabulary, such as words and expressions, that you need for talking about similarities in English.

 Here is the list: